-DAHP's budget for FY18 has not yet been set.
-If our funding remains unchanged, match will not be required for this grant cycle.
-We believe this is the likely scenario.
-However, until our budget is finalized we must plan for a match requirement.
-Please include 40% match in your budget.
+however, applicants are encouraged to provide some hard or soft match as a way to illustrate commitment to the project.
 Hard match is a cash contribution from the local government.
 Hard match can be in the form of staff salaries or any other expenditure that requires the payment for services by the local government.
-Cash equals new dollars brought to the project. matches are encouraged and are considered favorably in the review process.
+Cash equals new dollars brought to the project.
+Hard matches are encouraged and are considered favorably in the review process.
 Identify the amount of cash used to match the grant and the source (e.g., Community Development Block Grant).
 Note: federal grant funds are not allowable as match with the exception of Community Development Block Grants funds (HPF Grants Manual 1997, Chapter 14, L 2 b).
 Soft match consists of all donated goods and services used in the course of the grant completion.